Have you ever spent hours cleaning your home before a rental property inspection only to be disappointed by negative feedback?

 Alternatively, you may like to take a proactive approach to your rental inspections, offering to schedule a full year of inspections in advance.
 This helps ensure you don’t have undue stress because of inspections organised at short notice.

 During an inspection, the landlord or property manager will be checking the general condition and cleanliness of carpets, walls, doors, floors, window furnishings, and the kitchen.
+So make sure you remove any nasty stains to walls or floors.
 They will also check the cleanliness of wet areas and monitor for mould and potential water damage in the kitchen, laundry, ensuite and toilets.

 Maintaining a rental means both inside and outside, so it’s important any gardens are looked after and kept healthy.
 Keep the lawns mowed, and trees and plants pruned.
 Don’t forget to keep it watered, especially during the hot months.